etoile/CoreObject/INSTALL.GNUstep.md

 You need to have the GNUstep core libraries installed in order to compile and use CoreObject, see <http://www.gnustep.org/>.
 The core packages are, at a minimum:

+  - clang 3.3 or higher
+  - libobjc2 trunk
   - gnustep-make 2.6.6 or higher
   - gnustep-base trunk
   - gnustep-gui recent release